 Adriana Zoder is a TEDx speaker, polyglot, homeschooling mom, author, homeschool conference speaker, blogger, and newspaper columnist.
-I am married to my best friend.
-We have two healthy children, our greatest treasure.
-Our son is in tenth grade (school year 2023-2024).
-Our daughter is in eighth grade.
-We have been homeschooling them since Day 1 of Preschool.
-We live in Gatlinburg, TN – the gateway to the Great Smoky Mountains National Park.
+Adriana and her husband have two healthy children, whom they have homeschooled from the beginning.
+Their son is in 12th grade (school year 2025-2026).
+Their daughter is in 10th grade.
+The Zoders live in Gatlinburg, TN – the gateway to the Great Smoky Mountains National Park.

 FREE – 21 Days to Jumpstart Your Homeschool